-The test results can be verified by running the algorithm with the same input $T_Bs$ and the same ancillary fields and then checking to ensure the results are consistent.
-For version 3, Peng et al. (2013) and Meier et al. (2014) verified that the CDR algorithm reasonably reproduce the original concentration fields from SSMI and SSMIS provided by NASA Goddard except for the manual corrections and gap-filling interpolations applied by Goddard.
-In version 4, we have confirmed that the consistency with Goddard extends into the SMMR sensor period, and the added spatial and temporal interpolation address data gaps achieves consistent results with the Goddard products.
-For version 5, testing against the data sets mentioned in Section 4.1, will confirm the reproducibility.
+Peng et al. (2013) and Meier et al. (2014) indicated that the Version 3 CDR algorithm reasonably reproduces the original NASA Team and Bootstrap concentration fields from SSMI and SSMIS provided by NASA Goddard except for the manual corrections and gap-filling interpolations applied by Goddard.
+For version 4, NSIDC confirmed that the consistency with Goddard extends into the SMMR sensor period, and the added spatial and temporal interpolation that addresses data gaps achieves consistent results with the Goddard products.
+For version 5, we tested against the Version 4 CDR to confirm reproducibility.